vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-30-codility-lessions-in-bash.md

 peaks 1 2 3 4 3 4 1 2 3 4 6 2
 ```

-// @Todo Flags

 The [count semi-primes exercise](https://codility.com/programmers/task/count_semiprimes/) is trivial but it's nice to play with memoization in bash.
-I've added tow indices `PRIMES_INDEX` and `PRIMES` containing respectively indices of prime numbers to quickly answer a question if a number is a prime and to loop quickly through prime numbers.
+I've added two indices `PRIMES_INDEX` and `PRIMES` containing respectively indices of prime numbers to quickly answer a question if a number is a prime and to loop quickly through prime numbers.

 ```bash
 declare -a PRIMES_INDEX=(0 0 1 1 0 1) PRIMES=(2 3 5)